Romantic Catskills B&B

 A premier Catskill Mountain escape

-Our secluded location at Lake Joseph, along with our exceptional amenities, set the stage for your Catskill getaway.
+Our secluded location at Lake Joseph, along with our exceptional amenities, set the stage for your romantic Catskills NY getaway.
 We offer 17 rooms and suites featuring whirlpool tubs, fireplaces, king or queen size beds and private sundecks.
 Some units have kitchenettes, and many are pet-friendly.
-Enjoy a hearty country breakfast each morning before your day’s adventure.
+Enjoy a hearty country breakfast at our Upstate NY bed and breakfast each morning before your day’s adventure.
 Relax in the afternoon or evening in our library or billiard room, by our seasonal heated pool, or in the privacy of your room with a couple’s massage!

 Surrounded by lush wilderness and unblemished nature, our property is your mountain playground as you explore the miles of wooded trails by foot or on our complimentary bikes.
 You’ll enjoy swimming, fishing, boating and more with the use of our complimentary kayaks or rowboats on our private lake.
 During the winter it’s time for on-site sledding, snowshoeing, or cross-country skiing with our equipment available for guest use.
 As the sun sets each day, gather around the outdoor fire pit to cozy up and enjoy roasted marshmallows.